The effect of avoiding known infected neighbors on the persistence of a recurring infection process: Extension to

 \section{Extension to $\Zn$}

 We now consider the contact process with avoidance on $\Zn$.
 We can adapt the arguments developed in previous two sections and combine them with some known results about oriented percolation to show a phase transition on $\Zn$ in the following sense.
-For fixed $\al$ and starting from all points infected and all edges active, for sufficiently small $\lam$ the expected time to extinction is $O(\log n)$ and for sufficiently large $\lam$ the expected time to extinction is $e^{\Theta(\lam^2 n)}$.
-We state this more precisely in the following theorem.
+For fixed $\al$ and starting from all vertices infected and all edges active, for sufficiently small $\lam$ the typical time to extinction is $O((\log n)^2)$ and for sufficiently large $\lam$ the typical time to extinction is at least $e^{\gamma n}$.
+We state this more precisely in the following theorem, from which Theorem~\ref{ring-thm} follows immediately.